AIRSHOW-U.S. arms companies see rising foreign demand

 U.S. ALLIES

-Other U.S. companies including Sikorsky Aircraft, a unit of United Technologies Corp (UTX.N), say international sales may soon account for half or more of their annual military aircraft revenues.
+Other U.S. companies including Sikorsky Aircraft, a unit of United Technologies Corp, say international sales may soon account for half or more of their annual military aircraft revenues.

 The Air Force's Grant, who meets regularly with air defense chiefs from other countries, said mounting pressure on the U.S. defense budget made it more important for U.S. allies to increase their ability to carry out intelligence, surveillance and reconnaissance missions, as well as aerial refueling.